callme-cc/linux-lab/README.md

     $ tools/run-docker-lab-daemon.sh
     $ tools/open-docker-lab.sh

+For Ubuntu 12.04, please install the new kernel at first, otherwise, docker will not work:

+    $ sudo apt-get install linux-generic-lts-trusty

 ## Quickstart

 Login the VNC page via `tools/open-docker-lab.sh` with 'ubuntu' password, and then open a terminal: